Jordan Silkowitz

 Jordan Michele Silkowitz (born March 27, 2000) is an American professional soccer player who plays as a goalkeeper for Bay FC of the National Women's Soccer League (NWSL).
-Following a stint with the Ohio State Buckeyes, she played college soccer for Iowa State Cyclones.
-She was drafted by the Kansas City Current in the second round of the 2023 NWSL Draft.
-She has also previously played for the Brisbane Roar in Australia.
+She played college soccer for the Ohio State Buckeyes and the Iowa State Cyclones and was drafted by the Kansas City Current in the second round of the 2023 NWSL Draft.

 Early life

 Silkowitz was raised in Fairfax, Virginia, one of two children born to Robert Silkowitz and Joni Henderson.
 She attended Woodson High School, where she lettered in soccer all four years and was named second-team all-state in 2017.
 She played ECNL club soccer for McLean Youth Soccer.
 She committed to play college soccer for Ohio State during her senior year.

 College career

 Silkowitz redshirted her freshman season with the Ohio State Buckeyes as a backup to Big Ten Goalkeeper of the Year Devon Kerr in 2018.
 In 2019, she made 4 starts and played in all 18 games with 8 scoreless outings, earning Big Ten all-freshman honors.
 She then transferred to the Iowa State Cyclones in 2020, starting all 13 games.
 She started 14 games and kept 4 clean sheets in 2021, including a shutout against top seed TCU in the Big 12 tournament before losing on penalties.
 She started all 17 games and led the Big 12 Conference with 100 saves while keeping 3 shutouts in 2022.